shinefield/mangoszero/UPGRADE-1.1.md

   [Eluna](http://eluna.demudevs.com/).
 * Support for PostgreSQL has been dropped.
 IF you previously used this database backend, you will have to migrate to using MySQL or MariaDB.
+* Lua 5.2 is now an external dependency.
+Please install Lua 5.2 and development headers.
+Windows users should grab [Lua binaries](http://luabinaries.sourceforge.net/) and Linux users will find a Lua 5.2 package from their distribution vendor, e.g.
+  Debian/Ubuntu provide `liblua5.2-0`/`liblua5.2-dev` packages.

 ### SOAP